svaderia/svaderia.github.io/_posts/dsa/2024-05-28-notes-during-my-cp-journey.md

 * You should analyse the invariants of a tree before coming up with a solution.
 [Example Problem](https://codeforces.com/contest/1975/problem/E)

-## Some problems you should know intimately
+## Problems you should know intimately (PYSKI)
+Or some problems that you should be able to re-solve.

 ### Heap
 * Implement `Heap` using an array, you tend to forget.
 Read online if you don't remember.